RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 2.md

 C	is	incorrect	because	the	relying	party	is	a	key	component	of	a federated	identity	system.
 It	accepts	authentication	and	authorization information	on	a	user	for	the	identity	provider,	and	then	passes	this onto	the	application	for	appropriate	processing	and	access.

-### Question # 19 - Measured	service	is	a	very	attractive	aspect	of	cloud	computing	for	anorganization	looking	for	BCDR	solutions	because	it	will	keep	costs	down.
+### [important] Question # 19 - Measured	service	is	a	very	attractive	aspect	of	cloud	computing	for	anorganization	looking	for	BCDR	solutions	because	it	will	keep	costs	down.
 Which	of	the	following	is	also	a	key	aspect	of	cloud	computing	that	can make	BCDR	situations	easier	in	a	cloud	environment	than	in	a	traditional data	center?
 A.	Broad	network	access
 B.	Resource	pooling
 C.	Multitenancy